Garage Door Remote Issues? Here’s How to Fix Them

 1. Batteries

+Does your garage door button not work?
 When was the last time you changed the batteries in your garage door opener remote?

 Dead batteries are probably the first thing you considered when you found your garage door remote not working.
 Before calling your local garage door repair company because your garage door opener remote has suddenly ceased signalling for your door to rise and descend, check to see if the batteries have died.